 - 12 oz tuna packed in water Strained.
 You can use cans or pouches.

-- 2 tbsp vegetable oil Coconut oil works well, or use a little spray oil for air-frying.
+- 2 tbsp vegetable oil Coconut oil, or red palm oil works well, or use a little spray oil for air-frying.
 Gran may have used "bacon drippins'" or Crisco.
 Hers were very crispy!

 - 1 tsp parsley Dried or fresh, chopped.